eduMFA/eduMFA/doc/configuration/caconnectors.rst

 Microsoft CA Connector
 ~~~~~~~~~~~~~~~~~~~~~~

-This CA connector communicates to the privacyIDEA MS CA worker, that is installed
+This CA connector communicates to the eduMFA MS CA worker, that is installed
 on a Windows server in the Windows Domain.
-Through this worker, privacyIDEA can connect
+Through this worker, eduMFA can connect
 potentially to all Microsoft CAs in the Windows Domain.

 The Microsoft CA Connector has the following options.

 **Hostname**

-The hostname (FQDN) or IP address where the privacyIDEA MS CA worker is running.
+The hostname (FQDN) or IP address where the eduMFA MS CA worker is running.

 .. note:: If you configure `Use SSL`, you need to provide the correct hostname as it is
    contained in the server certificate.